jdmastermy/WER_Parser/README.md

 # Windows Error Reporting (WER) Parser
-A simple script to parse all WER crash reports and save to CSV
+A simple script to parse all WER crash reports and save to CSV.
+During Incident Response or Digital Forensics examinations, sometimes we need to check WER reports where the malware or suspicious programs maybe crashed during the execution.
+These WER reports would be helpful to identify the cause of the crash and maybe we can get the timestamp of the execution, MD5 hashes and many more.

 ## How to Use
 Instructions to Use the Script: